SamirYMeshram/ocr-with-their-applications/README.md

 Created by [Samir meshram].
 For support, suggestions, or bug reports, feel free to reach out or open an issue.

 Happy coding! 🎉

----

-Replace `<meshramsam6>` and `<repository-name>` with the relevant details for your GitHub repository.
-Add screenshots if possible to make the README visually appealing.
-Let me know if you’d like to tweak this further!